As Banks Transition To Digital, ATMs Become Crucial Customer Touch Points

 Lee is part of a movement shaping the next-generation of cash machines.
 In an earlier interview with ATM Marketplace, he described future ATMs as app-based machines that consumers could access from their mobile phones.
 “The next-gen ATM will be more flexible.
 It will allow different configurations, so retailers will be able to get involved as well,” he said.

 Budde agrees.
 “ATMs provide a bridge between the physical and the digital world and the bank’s customers,” he said.
 While banks are able to provide a plethora of digital and self-service capabilities via mobile apps that sit directly in the customers’ hands, ATMs compliment those with a physical self-service experience, especially important when consumers want to do more than simply deposit or withdraw funds.

 “That physical presence offers customers a human-centric experience when they have complex questions about products and investments,” he said.

 Bank of tomorrow

 As banks transform themselves, one question looms: What will the bank of tomorrow look like?

-Evolve’s Embry believes future banks will become “phygital,” a merger of the physical and the digital worlds, where technology provides a unique interactive experience for the user.
+Evolve’s Embry believes future banks will become “phygital,” a merger of the physical and the digital worlds, where branch software technology provides a unique interactive experience for the user.
 She sees branches morphing into high-tech lounges, complete with free coffee and plants, for pleasant customer interactions.

 ATMs will play a part in all this, she said, but they will offer more personalized and flexible customer experiences through their apps, with an extended range of transactions from cash in/cash out to payments, bookings, charity donations and more.
 These services will give banks new opportunities to differentiate themselves.